chrisdostert/mongo-in-cosmos-js/README.md

 ```

 # API
-All methods, if supported, are identical to the native mongoDb driver collection API.
+All implemented methods, are identical to the native mongoDb driver collection API.

-Each supported method is maintained in it's own file in [./collection](./collection) so reference it for a complete list.
+Each implemented method is maintained in it's own file in [./collection](./collection) so reference it for a complete list.

 # Examples